Health Foundation Pathway leading to a BSc(Hons) Degree

 For further information please see the University's minimum entry requirements.

 This module provides the opportunity for you to develop the academic skills required to progress in higher education and successfully complete your academic studies.
 This will include a variety of transferable skills as well as life-long learning skills.
-You’ll learn about essay writing, referencing, numerical representations of data required for university study, and the how to use Summon in searching for scholarly material.
+You’ll learn about essay writing, referencing, numerical representations of data required for university study, and the how to use the library search facility in searching for scholarly material.
 You'll also learn how to evaluate sources of information and be introduced to personal development planning (PDP).

 In this module you'll explore the contexts of health and social care services for physical and mental health, and wellbeing.
 You'll consider what shapes provision, as well as what impacts on the variations in health and wellbeing outcomes for different groups in society.
 You'll also learn about key issues such as social and welfare policies, austerity, and social inequalities.